MdTanvirHossainTusher/QA_Classifier/README.md

 4. Run the Docker Container with `docker run -p 8000:8000 flask-app` command.
 5. Access Your Application on `http://localhost:8000`
 6. Deploy the app on render.
 Use `gunicorn app:app` on the `Start Command` field.
 Here, the left app `app:app` indicates the `app.py` file.
 7. Go the render url of you app.
-See your app on live.
+See the app live on [here.](https://multilabel-question-category-classifier.onrender.com/)